-Quarterly monitoring will be reported by the first day of the second month after the quarter ends (e.g. January-March report is due by May 1st).
+Monitoring results shall be reported quarterly by the first day of the second month after the quarter ends (e.g. January-March report is due by May 1st).
 Annual monitoring will be included with the fourth quarter monitoring.

 CALIFORNIA REGIONAL WATER QUALITY CONTROL BOARD CENTRAL VALLEY REGION